riak-synrc/pbkdf2/share/doc/src/ddocs.rst

       lists.
 Reduced result sends back to CouchDB.

-   As you may note, `reduce` functions been applied in single shot while `map` ones are applies in iterative way per each document.
-This means that it's possible for `map` functions to precompile CommonJS library and use it during whole view processing, but for `reduce` functions it will be compiled again and again for each view result reducing which may leads to performance degradation (`reduce` function are already does hard work to make large result smaller).
+   As you may note, `reduce` functions been applied in single shot while `map` ones are applied in an iterative way per each document.
+This means that it's possible for `map` functions to precompile CommonJS libraries and use them during the entire view processing, but for `reduce` functions it will be compiled again and again for each view result reduction, which will lead to performance degradation (`reduce` function are already does hard work to make large result smaller).